 3. Examine Your Roof for Loose Shingles

-The snow and ice are hard on our roof’s shingles.
-These harsh conditions can force shingles to curl, separate and some cases, completely tear off.
-It may be helpful, if you go through your roof once after the Winter has passed and see if any of the shingles are damaged.
+The snow and ice are hard on our roof's shingles.
+These harsh conditions can force shingles to curl, separate, and some cases, completely tear off.
+It may be helpful, if you check your roof once after the winter has passed to see if any of the shingles are damaged.
 If you find a problem, nail them back or fix them as soon as you can.
 If you do not take care of the problem, it may cause water damage and eventually mold.

 4. Flashing and Chimney

-Another thing you should look for is flashing and chimney.
-The flashings can easily pull away from the chimney or your roof, which can create small holes, allowing water and bugs to invade.
+Another thing you should look for is flashing around your chimney.
+The flashing can easily pull away from the chimney or your roof, which can create small holes, allowing water and bugs to invade.
 These are small and easy fixes, however, you have to know where the damage exists prior to covering them up.
-If you have no idea where the damages are or what they look like, call Graves Bros. today!
+If you have no idea where the damage is or what it looks like, call Graves Brothers today!